BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 ﻿Throughout the extensive history of Middle-earth, there have been countless individuals who have left their mark upon the world, either for good or for ill.
 These individuals can be loosely referred to as heroes (although villains would probably suit the followers of the Dark Lord) and encompass various famous characters from Middle-earth's history.
-From mighty warriors and kings such as Aragorn or ThÃ©oden, to the humble Hobbits of The Shire that journeyed to Mordor to destroy The One Ring, heroes can come in all shapes and sizes.
+From mighty warriors and kings such as Aragorn or Théoden, to the humble Hobbits of The Shire that journeyed to Mordor to destroy The One Ring, heroes can come in all shapes and sizes.

 Models that are also heroes will have the **Hero** keyword in their profile.